-- I. Bisphosphonates: brand Reclast coverage. - A. Diagnosis and severity (see Appendix II) [must meet one diagnosis listed below]: - 1.
-Treatment and prevention of postmenopausal osteoporosis (PMO) in women. - 2.
+- I. Bisphosphonates: brand Reclast coverage. - A. Diagnosis and severity: see Appendix II [must meet one diagnosis listed below]: - 1.
+Treatment and prevention of postmenopausal osteoporosis in women. - 2.
 Treatment to increase bone mass in men with osteoporosis. - 3.
-Treatment of glucocorticoid-induced osteoporosis (GIO) in women and men. - 4.
-Treatment of PMO in women with high risk of fractures (history of/or multiple risk factors for fracture). - B. Other therapies: contraindicated, inadequate response after one year or had significant adverse effects to two generic oral and one generic intravenous bisphosphonates. - 1.
+Treatment of glucocorticoid-induced osteoporosis in women and men. - 4.
+Treatment of postmenopausal osteoporosis in women with high risk of fractures (history of/or multiple risk factors for fracture). - B. Other therapies: contraindicated, inadequate response after one year or had significant adverse effects to two generic oral and one generic intravenous bisphosphonates. - 1.
 Inadequate response [must meet all listed below]:

 - a.
-Equal to or greater than 5% decrease bone mineral density (BMD) loss on generic bisphosphonate(s). - b.
+Equal to or greater than 5% decrease bone mineral density loss on generic bisphosphonate(s). - b.
 Verified adequate intake of calcium and vitamin D. - c.
-Consistent bisphosphonate administration based on FDA-approved dosage regimen and medical/pharmacy claims over a one year period. - C. Approval. - a.
+Consistent bisphosphonate administration based on Food and Drug Administrationapproved dosage regimen and medical/pharmacy claims over a one year period. - C. Approval. - a.
 Initial: one year. - b.
 Re-approval: one year (increased or stable bone mineral density). - II.
-Bone Modifying Agent: Prolia (denosumab). - A. Diagnosis and severity [must meet both listed below]: - 1.
+Bone Modifying Agent: Prolia subcutaneous (denosumab SQ). - A. Diagnosis and severity [must meet both listed below]: - 1.
 Diagnosis: osteoporosis/bone loss. - 2.
 Other therapies: none required. - B. Dosage regimen: - 1.
 Prolia subcutaneous (denosumab SQ): 60mg once every six months. - C. Approval: one year (may approve up to two years if recent bone mineral density scan). - III.
 Parenteral parathyroid hormone analogs or Sclerostin Inhibitors: Tymlos subcutaneous (abaloparatide SQ), Evenity subcutaneous (romosozumab SQ) [must meet all listed below]: - A. No history of fragility fracture. - 1.
 Diagnosis and severity [must meet both listed below] - a.
 Second line therapy. - b.
-T score requirement (see Appendix I): must be equal to or less than -3.5 and no history of fragility fracture. - 2.
-Other therapies: contraindicated, inadequate response or had significant adverse effects to two generic oral bisphosphonates and zoledronic acid in addition to all criteria below: - a.
-Equal to or greater than 5% decrease bone mineral density (BMD) on listed other therapies. - b.
-Verified adequate intake of calcium and vitamin D. - c.
-Consistent medication administration based on Food and Drug Administration (FDA)-approved dosage regimen and medical/pharmacy claims over a one year period. - d.
-Accepted contraindications (per medication package insert):
+T score requirement (see Appendix I): must be equal to or less than -3 and no history of fragility fracture. - 2.
+Other therapies: contraindicated, inadequate response after one year or had significant adverse effects to two generic oral bisphosphonates and zoledronic acid in addition to all criteria below: - a.
+Equal to or greater than 5% decrease bone mineral density on other therapies; and - b.
+Verified adequate intake of calcium and vitamin D; and - c.
+Consistent medication administration based on Food and Drug Administrationapproved dosage regimen and medical/pharmacy claims over a one year period. - 3.
+Accepted contraindications per medication package insert [must meet one of one category]:

-- Oral bisphosphonate (one of the following): hypocalcemia, esophagus anomalies (e.g., structure, achalasia) delaying esophageal emptying, inability to stand/sit upright for 30 minutes. - Zoledronic acid: hypocalcemia, creatinine clearance less than 35ml/min. - B. History of fragility fracture. - 1.
+- a.
+Oral bisphosphonate: hypocalcemia, esophagus anomalies (e.g. structure, achalasia) delaying esophageal emptying, inability to stand/sit upright for 30 minutes. - b.
+Zoledronic acid: hypocalcemia, creatinine clearance less than 35ml/min. - B. History of fragility fracture. - 1.
 Diagnosis and severity [must meet one listed below]: - a.
 T score: must be equal to or less than -2.5 with history of fragility fracture(s). - 2.
-Other therapies: none.

-C. Dosage regimen:

-- 1. Tymlos subcutaneous (abaloparatide SQ): 80mcg once daily for up to two years. - 2.
+Other therapies: none. - C. Dosage regimen: - 1.
+Tymlos subcutaneous (abaloparatide SQ): 80mcg once daily for up to two years. - 2.
 Evenity subcutaneous (romosozumab SQ): 210mg (two consecutive 105mg injections) per month for one year. - D. Approval duration. - 1.
 Initial: - a.
 Tymlos subcutaneous (abaloparatide SQ): two years. - b.
 Evenity subcutaneous (romosozumab SQ): one year. - 2.
 Re-approval: not indicated. - E. Exclusions. - a.
 Evenity subcutaneous (romosozumab SQ): myocardial infarction or stroke within the previous year, uncorrected hypocalcemia. - b.
-Forteo subcutaneous (teriparatide SQ). - c.
-All preferred products contraindicated, inadequate response or significant adverse effects. - III.
-Other issues (see Appendix IV). - A. Bisphosphonate treatment continuation after three to five years [must meet one listed below]: - 1.
-Continue: high risk of fracture with BMD t-score less than -2.5. - 2.
-Discontinue: low risk of fracture with BMD t-score equal to or greater than -2.5. - B. Combination treatment in Osteoporosis: bisphosphonate with PTH analogues. - 1.
+Forteo subcutaneous (teriparatide SQ): all preferred products contraindicated, inadequate response or significant adverse effects. - III.
+Other issues: see Appendix IV - A. Bisphosphonate treatment continuation after three to five years [must meet one listed below]: - Continue: high risk of fracture with bone mineral density T-score below -2.5. - 2.
+Discontinue: low risk of fracture with bone mineral density T-score at or above -2.5. - B. Combination treatment in Osteoporosis: bisphosphonate with PTH analogues. - 1.
 Exclude: no evidence for the superiority of combination therapy.